ukparliament/weeknotes.data-search/2018/05/index.md

 #### Web search

 Dan finally did some actual search leadership, making a decision about some new features for a public website for the first time in possibly ever.
-He's still bitter that didn't even get to say 'no' to the [data.parliament.uk](http://www.data.parliament.uk/) carousel.
+He's still bitter that he didn't even get to say 'no' to the [data.parliament.uk](http://www.data.parliament.uk/) carousel.
 And that's like a decade ago.
 He's also asked for input from design colleagues.

 Raphael added some server side tracking and we can now see the hints returned for the results of a search.
 It's a custom event and in testing we found that [a search result can be a search result](https://en.wikipedia.org/wiki/Turtles_all_the_way_down).
 This is currently being fixed in [robots.txt](http://www.robotstxt.org/).
 Sara is using the tracking to build on the work to evaluate hints by URLs.